DamianMorozov/DevManuals/README.md

 - [Windows](Windows/README.md)

 # Support
-Please, if this tools has been useful for you click on the `star` button.
+Please click the `star` button if this tool was helpful to you.